A Taste of… Winter’s Rise

 He had walked through those doors, hadn’t he?

 No, he hadn’t.
 As soon as the realization crossed his mind, his eyes snapped open.
-The world had gone black before he hit the sidewalk, but he knew he hadn’t been drunk enough
+The world had gone black before he hit the sidewalk, but he knew he hadn’t been drunk enough to blackout.

 When he awoke the first time, his aching head had rested on a pillow, and he almost tricked himself into believing he had made it home.
 As he’d shifted on the hard surface beneath the light blanket, however, he wondered if he had fallen asleep on the floor beside the bed he shared with his wife.